Built-In Functions

 These functions can be called from two places in the flow:

-The dedicated function call flow node - node functions;
+The dedicated flow node - node functions;

 The main difference between node and expression functions is whether they have an ability to modify variables that are passed to them as input arguments.

-The functions available in the expression editor are so-called pure functions. i.e. they leave all input arguments unchanged and only produce a new return value, which can then be stored in a variable, used as a part of a condition check. or passed to yet another function as an argument.
+The functions available in the are so-called pure functions. i.e. they leave all input arguments unchanged and only produce a new return value, which can then be stored in a variable, used as a part of a condition check. or passed to yet another function as an argument.